IamGr0o0t/Recommendation_Engine_IBM/README.md

 ---------------
 There are 2 files related to data provided.
 * data
-|- user-item-interactions.csv (data about IBM users and their interactions with IBM Watson Studio articles.)
+|- user-item-interactions.csv (data about IBM users and their interactions with IBM Watson Studio articles.)</br>
-|- articles_community.csv (all articles available on IBM Watson Studio platform)
+|- articles_community.csv (all articles available on IBM Watson Studio platform)</br>

 * project_tests.py (python file for assessing the functions within notebook)
 * Recommendations_with_IBM.ipynb (jupyter notebook file containing all python script needed for recommendations)